rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/10_lecture.md

 - to achieve these various use cases of it , intruder has 4 different attack types `v imp ⭐`
 	- Note : it's v imp to know cuz these 3 different attack types used according to a situation/need ✔️
 	1) `Sniper` :
-		- mostly used attack type
+		- most commonly used attack type
 		- used for only if u want one wordlist there ✔️
 		- Eg : in form , there is a username field & a password field , u know username already (let's username is Admin) <br>
 			& u want to know it's password & u're doing bruteForce attack , so in this case we'll use `sniper` <br>